goschtl/zope/ldappas/trunk/src/ldappas/README.txt

   >>> import ldappas.authentication

-As mentioned before, we need a LDAP Adatper.
+As mentioned before, we need a LDAP Adapter.
 To avoid needing to connect to a real LDAP server for these tests, a fake LDAP adapter was developed and has already been registered under the name `fake_ldap_adapter`.

 Now that the LDAP adapter is regsitered, we can instanticate the LDAP
 authentication: